-This is obviously the most common form of anaemia and depending on the cause can develop rapidly.
+Iron deficiency anaemia is obviously the most common form of anaemia, and depending on the cause it can develop rapidly.
 In other words, it's not just lack of minerals such as those named earlier in the diet there can be other causes such as:

 - Heavy menstrual periods - women should take additional nutrition as well as iron at these times.